codyb29/HEA/HEA/config.md

 **variation.py:** Similar to the driving purpose of the improvement.py except implements the variation_module.

+## proteins
+Essential protein files to run the program.
+These can include pdb files, fasta files, or fragment files.

-## MOEA HEA Results
+## results
-Text files containing the results of the code.
-If there is 1 number per line, it is RMSD.
-If there are multiple, the numbers are RMSD and then score3 energy.
+Title is pretty self explanatory.
+Contains the evaluated results derived from the program.
+Also contains a mini-program to plot the data.

 ## Scatterplot
 Simple python script that uses matplotlib to graph the results of the MOEA.
+Kepts as a quick reference to Kevin's results.